 At the First Session

 - How did you diagnose that I have OCD?

 - What if I also have anxiety disorders, depression, or other conditions?

 - What causes OCD?
 Does it run in families?

 - What kind of treatment approach do you think is best for my problem?

 - What is CBT?
-How well does it work for OCD?
+What is ERP?
+How effective are they for OCD?

 - What are the side effects of medication?

 - When can I expect to see results?